-How to use a sticker chart effectively to improve your child's behavior
+How to use a sticker chart effectively to improve your child's behavior.

 Posted Aug 11, 2014

-But the data overwhelmingly indicates that sticker charts DO work to help a child to change his/her behavior.
-Obviously they do not work with every child, nor do they remove problematic child behavior altogether, but in general, they are effective for parenting...if you are using the correct method to implement them.
+But the data overwhelmingly indicates that sticker charts DO work to help a child to change his or her behavior.
+Obviously, they do not work for every child, nor do they remove problematic child behavior altogether.
+But in general, they are effective—if you are using the correct method to implement them.

 Also, I am stating that reward charts can be useful for parents to implement.
 Teachers may have too many students to provide the necessary time and attention that a reward chart would require for each student.